Are you a tourism professional seeking great gastronomic experiences for your clients?

 Naxos

 Naxos is the largest of the Cyclades and the most fertile island of the Cyclades.
 It has a good water supply in a region where water is usually scarce.
-Mount Zeus (1,004 metres or 3,294 feet) is the highest peak in the Cyclades and tends to trap clouds, resulting in greater rainfall.
-This has made agriculture an important economic sector, with a range of vegetable and fruit crops, as well as cattle breeding, making Naxos the most self-sufficient island in the Cyclades.
+Mount Zeus (1,004 metres or 3,294 feet) is the highest peak in the Cyclades and tends to trap clouds.
+This results in greater rainfall and has made agriculture an important economic sector.
+A range of vegetable and fruit crops, as well as cattle breeding, contribute to making Naxos the most self-sufficient island in the Cyclades.

 History and Cultural Heritage of Naxos